mhaugrud/msumcspy/_sources/MoreAboutIteration/SimpleTables.rst

 .. activecode:: ch07_table1

+                                 #
+                                 #

     print("n", '\t', "2**n")     #table column headings
     print("---", '\t', "-----")

-    for x in range(13):        # generate values for columns print(x, '\t', 2 ** x)
+    for x in range(13):          #generate values for columns print(x, '\t', 2 ** x)

 The string ``'\t'`` represents a **tab character**.
 The backslash character in ``'\t'`` indicates the beginning of an **escape sequence**.
 Escape sequences are used to represent invisible characters like tabs and newlines.
 The sequence ``\n`` represents a **newline**.

-.. admonition:: Modify the program
+.. admonition:: Modify the program ...

    - On line 1, define a function that has one parameter ``n``.
    - On line 2, write its body: It returns ``2 ** n``.